DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C02-migration-in-stages.md

 ### Special Mention: "Intelligent" Static Site Generators

 While an API-First CMS will have, as its primary responsability, the function of persisting content on the SCS (Structured Content Server), it should also serve a very widely-used alternative for many projects: "intelligent" Static Site Generators, such as [Gatsby](https://github.com/gatsbyjs/gatsby), authored by ex-Drupalista Kyle Matthews.
+Interestingly, however, Gatsby as well as most static site generators use a text editor and GitHub as the CMS.

 This is a strong up-and-coming tendency.
 While Gatsby is one of the best examples see this [list of Static Site Generators](https://www.staticgen.com/).